ramseyjiang/go_mid_to_senior/patterns/behavioral/template/readme.md

 How to implement

-1. To define the steps of an algorithm in a base class.
+1. To define the steps of an algorithm in the abstract class.
-2. To allow subclasses to implement specific behaviors that can vary.
+2. To allow concrete classes to implement specific behaviors that can vary.
 3. To avoid code duplication by providing a common code structure.

 The template pattern is similar with strategy pattern, but they are different.
 The Template Pattern is used to define a common structure for a family of